FastEval/FastEval/README.md

 - Both repositories focus on evaluating instruction following LLMs.
 - However, InstructEval uses 3-shot for some of the benchmarks and 0-shot for some others.
 Even in the cases where 0-shot is used, the model-specific prompt format is never used.
 By comparison, ilm-eval focuses _only_ on 0-shot evaluation and uses the model-specific prompt format in most cases (except one) because this is how the models will be used in the end.
-- This repository (ilm-eval) stores the model outputs for many of the benchmarks so that one can also inspect them on the website in addition to only looking at the numbers.
+- This repository (ilm-eval) stores the model outputs for most of the benchmarks.
+They can be viewed [on the website](https://tju01.github.io/ilm-eval/) and can sometimes be useful in addition to just the benchmark scores.
 - The benchmarks that are used are different.
 - The InstructEval leaderboard currently contains way more models.
 </details>